Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Introduction

 To design an intuitive interaction method for omnidirectional aerial robots, researchers have tried human hands to directly indicate the target position and orientation.
-For example, in \cite{allenspach_towards_2022}, the operator holds the end of a robot arm to enable bilateral teleoperation of an omnidirectional drone.
+For example, in \cite{allenspach_towards_2022}, the operator holds the end of a robot arm to enable the bilateral teleoperation of an omnidirectional drone.
 Additionally, users in \cite{mellet_evaluation_2024} and \cite{lee_introspective_2024} hold a haptic device integrated with Virtual/Augmented/Mixed Reality interfaces to remotely control an aerial manipulator.
 However, although the robot is theoretically omnidirectional, the demonstrated tasks are limited to near-horizontal operations, such as pushing or insertion.
-This limitation may stem from the awkwardness of using a robot arm or the restricted operating range of a haptic joystick.
-In contrast, we propose a system that uses the shoulder as the origin and maps the human hand's 6-DoF movements to an omnidirectional aerial robot, enabling tasks such as turning a vertically installed valve, as demonstrated in Fig. \ref{fig:teleop_real}.
+This limitation may stem from the awkwardness of using a robot arm or the restricted operating range of a haptic device.
+In contrast, we propose a system that uses the shoulder as the origin and maps the human hand's 6-DoF movements to an omnidirectional aerial robot, enabling challenging tasks such as turning a vertically installed valve (Fig.\;\ref{fig:teleop_real}).

 Another drawback of these hand-based methods \cite{gioioso_flying_2014, tsykunov_dronestick_2021, allenspach_towards_2022, mellet_evaluation_2024, lee_introspective_2024} is that they overlook a key feature of human hands: finger agility.
-The study \cite{macchini_hand-worn_2020} uses hand gestures to control the drone, but its results are limited to motion control rather than manipulation.
+The studies \cite{macchini_hand-worn_2020, yiu_skin-interfaced_2025} use hand gestures to control the drone, but their results are limited to motion control rather than manipulation.
 Aerial manipulation involves more than just pushing or inserting; it also includes tasks like turning devices off, grasping objects, and executing complex maneuvers.
 Freeing the fingers for teleoperation broadens the range of possible operations in aerial manipulation.
-Moreover, the additional degrees of freedom provided by the fingers allow for the design of more intuitive interaction methods, offering greater flexibility in human-robot interaction.
-As an initial trial, we use finger gestures to switch among different control modes, enabling users to select the most appropriate mode for each task.
-Incorporating finger-based controls significantly simplifies the design of interactive methods.
+Moreover, the additional DoFs provided by the fingers allow for the design of more intuitive interaction methods, offering greater flexibility in human-robot interaction.
+As an initial trial to explore this concept, we use finger gestures to switch among different control modes, enabling users to actively select the most appropriate mode for each task.
+The hand gesture can be further utilized in the future for more complex tasks such as in-air grasping or tool usage, with the support of corresponding end-effectors.